Tips for Cleaning Your AC System

 2. Clean the Outside

-Then run the vacuum to slowly clean the metallic fins.
-These components are also known as condenser coils and divert heat away from your equipment.
+Then run the vacuum to gently clean the metallic fins.
+These pieces are also referred to as condenser coils and transfer heat away from your system.

-You need to be considerate of these fine coils.
-Misshapen or crumpled fins can impact efficiency.
+You need to be careful with these delicate coils.
+Warped or crushed fins can impact efficiency.

 3. Fix Bent Fins

 Use a butter knife to adjust misshapen fins.
-You can also get a fin comb from an appliance parts website.
-A pro from A2Z Air Inc should fix severe damage.
+You can also buy a fin comb from an appliance part website.
+A pro from A2Z Air Inc should fix extensive damage.

 4. Clean the Inside

-After extracting the fan, dig out leaves and other yard waste.
-Then mop the inside of the equipment with a wet sponge.
+After removing the fan, dig out leaves and other yard waste.
+Then clean the inside of the unit with a wet sponge.

-The only coil cleaner you have to have is water.
-Use light pressure from a hose nozzle to clean the fins, spraying water from the inside out.
-Reinstall the fan once you’re finished.
+The only coil cleaner you should use is water.
+Use slight pressure from a hose nozzle to wash the fins, directing water from the inside out.
+Replace the fan once you’re done.

 5. Test Your Air Conditioner

 It’s safe to restore power and turn your air conditioner back on.
-If it’s not working like it should, contact us a call at 561-270-6228.
+If it’s not operating like it should, contact us a call at 561-270-6228.

 Related: Air Conditioner Service: Pay a Little Now, Save Later